George Earl Church

-Colonel George Earl Church (December 7, 1835 - January 4, 1910), was an American civil engineer and geographer, famous as an explorer of South America.
+Colonel George Earl Church (December 7, 1835 - January 4, 1910), was an American civil engineer and geographer, known for being an explorer of South America.

 Early life

 Born in New Bedford, Massachusetts, his father was Richard Church, a direct descendant of Benjamin Church, while his mother's side was traced to a daughter of Edward Winslow, a passenger on board the Mayflower.
 After the death of his father, aged 7 he and his mother moved to Providence, Rhode Island, where he was schooled for seven years as a civil engineer.

 Early career

 On qualification, Church undertook various civil projects, including the Hoosac Tunnel and construction of the Boston & Maine Railroad.
 In 1857, he was appointed Chief Engineer for the Argentine Great Northern Railway, based in Buenos Aires, surveying a route for the government of Argentina.
 After delays occurred due to financial restrictions, Church joined a seven-month exploration of southern Argentina that covered 7000 mi.
 On his return, he joined the engineering team of the Argentine Great Northern Railway.